rosacris/minesweeper-client/README.md

 ## Some examples

 ### Creating a new game
-Create a game for a user of size 7x7 with 5 mines.
+To create a game for a user of size 7x7 with 5 mines:
 ```
 $ java -jar minesweeper-client.jar -h localhost -p 4001 -u user -pw pass -n 7,7,5
 Game: 6